openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 different than that produced by the remainder operation defined by IEEE 754.
 The IEEE 754 remainder operation computes the remainder from a rounding division (not a truncating division), and its behavior is different from that of the usual integer remainder operator.
-Unlike that, |LANG| presumes that on floating-point operations the operator '%' behaves in the same manner as the integer remainder operator (comparable to the C library function *fmod*).
+Contrarily, |LANG| presumes that on floating-point operations the operator '%' behaves in the same manner as the integer remainder operator (comparable to the C library function *fmod*).
 The standard library (see :ref:`Standard Library`) routine *Math.IEEEremainder*